Author: Stacy Johnson

-A look at five interesting personal finance posts from other bloggers around the Web.
+A new feature here at Money Talks: a look at five interesting personal finance posts from other bloggers around the web.

 The Massachusetts Supreme Court ruled yesterday that if a bank can’t prove they own the mortgage, they can’t foreclose on a homeowner.
 A simple ruling that’s going to make life a lot more complicated for some of our nation’s biggest lenders.

 Is there a way to pay off your mortgage in seven to 10 years by using sophisticated techniques involving software and credit lines?
 No, but the people behind these programs are hoping you’ll bite.